TAMIU Community Engagement Lecture Series Features Award-Winning Former SA City Manager Sculley

 Sculley is married to Mike Sculley and they have two adult children.
 She is an avid runner, having completed numerous marathons, including two Boston Marathons.
 She is the author of "Greedy Bastards: One City’s Texas-Size Struggle to Avoid a Financial Crisis," a book on her city management experience in San Antonio that describes what prepared her to take on the numerous and immense challenges there.

-To expand access, the lecture will be livestreamed for students enrolled in fully online programs.
+To expand access, the lecture was livestreamed for students enrolled in fully online programs.

 For more information, please contact Dr. Hilburn at ahilburn@tamiu.edu or call 956.326.
 2662.